AzureDataCommunity/UserGroupInfo/program-guide.md

 ---
-title: Program guide - Azure Tech Groups
+title: Program guide - Azure Data Community Network
-description: Program guidance for groups in the Azure Tech Groups program
+description: Program guidance for groups in the Azure Data Community program
-author: jennjin
+author: riirish
-ms.author: jennjin
+ms.author: riirish
 ms.topic: conceptual
-ms.service: azure
+ms.service: azure data
-ms.date: 11/10/2020
+ms.date: 11/02/2022
 ---

-# Azure Tech Groups program guide
+# Azure Data Community Network program guide

 ## Getting started

 Local user groups provide an opportunity for developers and those interested in learning new technologies to meet up with other professionals, students, and enthusiasts in their area.
 These groups provide an environment for networking, learning new skills, collaborating on projects, and sharing expertise.
-Azure Tech Groups connects local Azure user groups with each other, with Microsoft experts, and with the broader Azure technical community.
+Azure Data Community User Groups connect local or virtual data platform user groups with each other, with Microsoft experts, and with the broader Azure Data technical community.

 ## Program benefits

-As part of the Azure Tech Groups program, groups receive support, inspiration, a deeper connection to the Azure community, and the following benefits:
+As part of the Azure Data Community Network program, groups receive support, inspiration, a deeper connection to the Azure Data Community, and the following benefits:

-- Quarterly Group Leader calls that allow you to connect with other Azure evangelists and Microsoft experts, share best practices, and learn from other community leaders.
+- Quarterly Group Leader calls that allow you to connect with other Azure Data evangelists and Microsoft experts, share best practices, and learn from other community leaders.
 - Access to exclusive community space for group leaders on Microsoft Tech Community.
-- Early access to Azure-related content, such as eBooks, how to videos, best practices, code samples, and architectural guidance.
+- Early access to Azure Data-related content, such as eBooks, how to videos, best practices, code samples, and architectural guidance.
-- Resources and tools (such as 'event-in-a-box' content) created by technical experts, designed to engage your group members with the latest Azure products and services.
+- Resources, demos and tools created by technical experts, designed to engage your group members with the latest Azure Data products and services.

 ### Program communications

 Group leaders and co-leaders will receive regular communications from Microsoft with news, program updates and highlights, information about upcoming events, learning opportunities, and helpful resources.
 Each quarter, group leaders and co-leaders are invited to participate in an online call with the Microsoft team.
 Invitations and agendas are sent prior to each call.
-If you miss a call, replays and presentations are available in [Group Leader Resources](https://github.com/AzureTechCommunity/GroupLeaderResources) on GitHub.

-### Azure Tech Groups - Leaders Hub
+### Azure Data Community - Leaders Hub

-As a leader of a group, you will have access to the [Azure Tech Groups - Leaders Hub](https://aka.ms/azure-tech-groups/LeadersHub) on [Microsoft Tech Community](https://techcommunity.microsoft.com).
-This is a dedicated hub where you can connect with other members of Azure Tech Groups and the Microsoft team in the **Discussions**; read about important news, updates, and features in the **Blog**; and share best practices, suggestions, and other inspiration in **Ideas**.
+As a leader of a group, you will have access to the [Azure Data Community - Leaders Hub](https://aka.ms/AzureDataCommunity/LeadersHub) on [Microsoft Tech Community](https://techcommunity.microsoft.com).
+This is a dedicated hub where you can connect with other members of Azure Data Community groups and the Microsoft team in the **Discussions**; read about important news, updates, and features in the **Blog**; and share best practices, suggestions, and other inspiration in **Ideas**.

 Group leaders and co-leaders are granted access as part of the onboarding process and can view content immediately.
 To participate in discussions and add the hub to your **My Hubs** menu, you must become a member.
 To become a member, click **Join** on the Leaders Hub page.